marcantonyw/agoraphobia/src/content/agoraphobia.md

 The more emotionally significant(traumatic) a situation is, the less repetitions it takes to lead to lasting change.
 The higher the stakes (real or perceived), the more adaption takes place.

-So, when you're in a panic attack, the behavior that follows is very strongly imprinted and becomes  a lasting change.
-Whether that behavior is avoidance or acceptance, it'll leave a mark.
+So, when you're in a panic attack, the behavior that follows is very strongly imprinted, whether that behavior is avoidance or acceptance.

 This is why exposure is so effective, and all non-exposure exercises are not.
 Well, not on their own at least.

 A setback comes from avoidance during high stakes.
 Growth comes from going through it.
-Eveything you do is habit forming.
+Everything you do is habit forming.
 You vote for the person you'll be and the behaviors you instill with every single thing you do.
 This is partially why cross-culturally, religions have the idea that "God is always watching and judging, then rewarding or punishing".
-Divorce that concept from the control and political games many religious insitutions push, and think about it symbolically.
+Divorce that concept from the shame and control games religious institutions push, just think about it symbolically.

 Your behavior matters, it's one link in an infinite chain of events.
 Things beget more of the same.

-Ok back to pragmatic, rational land:

-The traumatic power of a panic attack is just because it's fertile ground for neuroplasticity.
+The traumatic power of a panic attack is due to the fact that the panic state is fertile ground for neuroplasticity.
 Run away, you'll want to run more.
 Face it, you'll be able to face it more.

 A setback is not set in stone, you can undo it with one successful bout of exposure.